isographlabs/isograph/docs-website/docs/quickstart.md

 If you don't have a NextJS project handy, run `npx create-next-app@latest` and proceed with this quickstart!
 (In this example, we're using the `src` directory and not using the App Router.)

-This currently requires NextJS to be run with Babel and for React to be run in React strict mode.
+This currently requires NextJS to be run with Babel and for React not to be run in strict mode.
 :::

 ## Install the compiler, babel plugin and runtime